abetlen/llama-cpp-python/README.md

       messages = [
         {
           "role": "system",
-          "content": "A chat between a curious user and an artificial intelligence assitant.
+          "content": "A chat between a curious user and an artificial intelligence assistant.
 The assistant gives helpful, detailed, and polite answers to the user's questions.
 The assistant calls functions with appropriate input when necessary"

         },
         {